 To prevent the latter from happening, I want to (re)introduce you to Plum Guide for all your vacation rental needs in Paris, other areas of France and Europe, and even the US.
 You can think of them as a luxury Airbnb alternative that features the best of the best apartments across low, mid, and high price points.

-Each apartment is vetted for quality, location, cleanliness and more and the best part is you can get in touch with a human 24/7.
+Each apartment is vetted for quality, location, cleanliness and more and Plum Guide takes the guesswork out of where to stay in Paris.
+The best part is you can get in touch with a human 24/7.
 Customer service is important.
 I also love that Plum Guide has a section for each listing called Home Truths where they point out anything that prospective tourists need to now about, like no a/c or elevator.

 I did an entire Plum Guide review post of our recent stay in St.-Jean-de-Luz, so please check that post out for more details.
 Here, I want to get into my top Plum Guide Paris apartment picks for your next stay that I’ve broken into low, mid-range, and splurge categories.

 For purposes of this post, the “most affordable picks” category includes apartments under 150€/night (it’s still Paris!), the mid-range comes in at under 350€/night and the splurge category is over 350€/night.
 Please note that the quoted prices below may fluctuate depending on the dates.

 *BOOKING TIP*: Book early for when you’re looking for where to stay in Paris!
 The most popular properties get snatched up quickly so be sure to book as far in advance as possible.

 Where to stay in Paris: Most affordable picks

 Yellow Heights, 77€/night.
 This cozy beauty with a bite-sized price is full of natural light and is a Plum Guide Award winner in the heart of Paris.